david-franz/sort-visualizer/README.md

 # Sort Wars

 A small side-project that visualises classic sorting algorithms in real time.
-It’s written in React + Vite and uses a read-only Monaco Editor so you can peek at the implementation of each algorithm while it’s running.
+It’s written in React and uses a read-only Monaco Editor so you can look at the implementation of each algorithm.

 The current deployed code can be tried here: https://sort-visualizer-rho.vercel.app/